Polarity Ball Rubicon

 Getting magnetism to work convincingly in Unity means writing your own force system.
 Unity has gravity and collisions out of the box, but magnetic attraction and repulsion are custom — you calculate a force vector between every relevant pair of objects each frame, scale it by an inverse-square falloff, and apply it to the rigidbody.
 Do that wrong and objects tunnel through each other or oscillate.
 Do it right and a ball moving through a magnetic field feels like it has weight and intention.

-That, combined with gravity that could be rotated or inverted per zone, meant levels could be designed in three dimensions in ways that feel genuinely impossible on a flat screen — and in VR, impossible-feeling geometry lands differently.
+That, combined with gravity that could be toggled on and off per level, meant court geometry could be designed in ways that feel genuinely impossible on a flat screen — and in VR, impossible-feeling geometry lands differently.